Why do projects fail?

-The integration of these five practices are the foundation of my Performance–Based Project Management process.
+The integration of these five practices is the foundation of my Performance-Based Project Management process.
 Each practice stands alone and at the same time is coupled with the other practices.
-Each practice contains specific steps for producing beneficial outcomes to the project, while establishing the basis for overall project success.
+Each practice contains specific steps for producing beneficial outcomes to the project while establishing the basis for overall project success.

 Each practice can be developed to the level needed for specific projects.
 All five practices are critical to the success of any project.
 If a Practice area is missing or poorly developed, the capability to manage the project will be jeopardized, possibly in ways not know until the project is too far along to be recovered.

-Each Practice provides information needed to make decisions about the majority flow of the project.
+Each Practice provides the information needed to make decisions about the majority flow of the project.
 This actionable information is the feedback mechanism needed to keep a project under control.
-These control processes are not impediments to progress, but are the tools needed to increase the probability of success.
+These control processes are not impediments to progress but are the tools needed to increase the probability of success.